damianhakert/damianhakert.github.io/source/handbook/product/index.html.md

 #### How to submit a new issue

-1. The first thing you should do is searching both CE and EE projects if a similar issue already exists.
+1. The first thing you should do is search both CE and EE projects if a similar issue already exists.
 There is no need to create duplicates.
-2. Identify if the issue is about GitLab Community Edition (EE) or GitLab Enterprise Edition (EE).
+2. Identify if the issue is about GitLab Community Edition (EE) or GitLab Enterprise Edition (EE), although this can easily be changed later.
 3. You should clearly state what the current pain point is, what we are trying to solve, what the benefits will be, what it should do, how to accomplish that and the next steps.
-4. Choose which labels is relevant to the issue.
+4. Choose which labels are relevant to the issue.
 If you are unsure about what certain labels are for, head up to the Labels page ([CE](https://gitlab.com/gitlab-org/gitlab-ce/labels) or [EE](https://gitlab.com/gitlab-org/gitlab-ee/labels)) and read the descriptions.